pulumi/docs/content/blog/managing-aws-credentials-on-cicd-part-2/index.md

 That all sounds simple enough, but it's certainly tedious.
 And if you need to repeat the process across dozens, if not hundreds of different CI/CD pipelines, you need a better solution.
 Fortunately, Pulumi provides an excellent and extensible way for writing a serverless program to automate rotating credentials.

-The next few sections describe a simple infrastructure app for automating AWS IAM credential rotation.
+The next few sections describe a simple infrastructure application for automating AWS IAM credential rotation.
 You can see the full application on GitHub at
 [chrsmith/pulumi-aws-travis-cicd-demo](https://github.com/chrsmith/pulumi-aws-travis-cicd-demo).

 ### AWS Credential Rotator 9000